Rural Indiana virus worry: ‘What more could I have done?' - KVIA

 “Couldn’t even give her a hug,” Durbin said.
 “We’ll just have to get used to that.
 That’s the way of life these days.”

-Durbin said he’s been healthy so far and will keep showing up at the four-employee health department as long as he can.
+Durbin said he’s been healthy so far and will keep showing up at the four-employee Decatur County Health Department as long as he can.
 But he despairs at the prospect of not meeting his grandson for months and for the losses in the community where he’s lived since he was a teenager.

 “I know several of the people who have died.
 And if I don’t know them, I know somebody who knows them,” Durbin said.
 “So you see the grief.
 You see how it hits home.
 That would be the biggest difference than a big city — is that we all know each other.
 It’s like somebody from your family dying.”